-- Offering health care during your stay at Lutherwood including health teaching. - Ensuring that you are up to date with your immunizations. - Ensuring all medical/dental regulations outlined by the Child, Youth and Family Services Act (CYFSA) and the Youth Justice Services Act (where applicable) are met and adhered to. - Facilitating the correct administration and monitoring of all medications.
+- Offering health care during your stay at Lutherwood including health teaching especially in the areas of sexuality and mental health. - Ensuring that you are up to date with your immunizations. - Ensuring all medical/dental regulations outlined by the Child, Youth and Family Services Act (CYFSA) and the Youth Justice Services Act (where applicable) are met and adhered to. - Facilitating the correct administration and monitoring of all medications.